pippocla/my_home/README.md

 The system is functioning with light and temperature.

 **LIGHT**
-Show the state of light
+-Show the state of light
-Switch ON or OFF pressing the wall trigger or using HA.
+-Switch ON or OFF pressing the wall trigger or using HA.

 **TEMPERATURE**
-It's possible to read for each zone:
+-It's possible to read for each zone:

  - the temperature from the probe,
  - the set temperature,
  - the state of the valve

 **GATEWAY**
-It's possible to read the data from the gateway bTicino installed:
+-It's possible to read the data from the gateway bTicino installed:
  - Gateway Model
  - Gateway IP
  - Gateway Firmware
  - Gateway Uptime

 **HOW TO INSTALL**
-Copy all the file under custom_components directory, if not present, create it.
+-Copy all the file under custom_components directory, if not present, create it.
-You must have:
+-You must have:
 - custom_components
   - my_home
     - __init__.py